RTKConsortium/RTK/applications/rtkfourdrooster/README.md

 Making use of the motion information adds to computation time.
 If you have compiled RTK with RTK_USE_CUDA = ON and have a working and CUDA-enabled nVidia GPU, it will automatically be used to speed up that part of the process.

-The article in which the theoretical foundations of MA-ROOSTER are presented (link to be added) contains results obtained on two patients.
+[The article](https://www.creatis.insa-lyon.fr/~srit/biblio/mory2016a.pdf) in which the theoretical foundations of MA-ROOSTER are presented contains results obtained on two patients.
 If you wish to reproduce these results, you can download all the necessary data here:

 *   Original projections, log-transformed projections with the table removed, motion mask, respiratory signal, and transform matrices to change from CT to CBCT coordinates and back
     *   [Patient 1](https://data.kitware.com/api/v1/item/5be97d688d777f2179a28e39/download)